Running AiiDAlab

 docker run -it --rm -p 8888:8888 aiidalab/full-stack:latest

-For convenience, many applications create their own images based on those provided by AiiDAlab which contain the additional requirements for their applicaions.
+For convenience, many applications create their own images based on those provided by AiiDAlab which contain the additional requirements for their applications.
 One such image is provided in this repository which contains the AiiDAlab ALC application and its dependencies.
 This image is hosted at ghcr.io/stfc/alc-ux/full:latest and can be run locally in the same manner.

-AiiDA User Profile Setup¶
+AiiDA User Profile Setup

 By default the AiiDA instance within the container defines a default user however, it is possible to configure this user at start up, which is important since all data generated will be tagged with this user configuration.
 To do this certain environment variables need to be passed to the container at start-up,

-These can be passed to the container by using the --env command line option, or they can all be writted to
+These can be passed to the container by using the --env command line option,

 docker run -it --rm -p 8888:8888 -v /path/to/local/folder:/home/jovyan/work aiidalab/full-stack:latest